glintcms/glintcms-starter-intesso/README.md

 # build it and run it
 npm run build && node start

+# or build for development
+npm run build-www
-# or start with automatic restart on file changes
+# and start with automatic restart on file changes
 npm run www

 # if you want to run it with a specific port